 If you are not sure whether your impairments qualify for SSD benefits, call our office for a no-cost evaluation.

-Filing a Claim for SSD or SSI Benefits
+How do I File a Claim for SSD or SSI Benefits?

 Filing your SSD or SSI claim can be a challenging and time-consuming process.
 Speaking with a knowledgeable Social Security benefits lawyer before starting your application can make all the difference.